OneKey-Network/addressability-framework/mvp-spec/operator-api.md

 ```
 <!--partial-end-->

-- in case of known user, the following response is built:
+- in case of unknown user, the following response is built:

 <!--partial-begin { "files": [ "redirectGetIdsPrefsResponse_unknown.json" ], "block": "json" } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->